Our ‘Drive for 5’

 Does Dermot Desmond own Celtic?

-No. Celtic is owned by all Shareholders.
-Each shareholder has the right to vote on any issues the Celtic AGM, whether they have 100 shares or 1,000,000, every share has one vote.
+No. Celtic is owned by all of the Shareholders.
+Each Ordinary shareholder has the right to vote on any issues the Celtic AGM, whether they have one share, a hundred shares, or a million shares, each share has one vote.

-The Celtic Trust currently are 10th largest holder, with 130,000 shares.
-An important point to remember we are not an investment management fund.
-We are a ‘individual shareholder’.
+The Celtic Trust is currently one of the ten largest shareholders, with over 180,000 shares.
+An important point to remember is that the Celtic Trust is not an investment management fund, we are an ‘individual shareholder’.

 If I’ve lost my Share Certificate, can I get a new one?